-First: The Constitution is the legal document by which the American people granted authority to certain public officials, mostly (but not exclusively) federal officials.
-The Constitution specifically enumerates (lists) all powers granted.
+First: The Constitution is the legal document by which the American people granted authority to certain public officials-mostly federal officials, but not exclusively.
+The Constitution specifically enumerates all powers granted.

 The list is long but finite.
-The items enumerated include, among others, national defense, coining money, creating and operating the post office, building and maintaining post roads (intercity highways), regulating foreign and interstate trade and some activities associated with trade, and control of immigration.
+The items enumerated include, among others, national defense, coining money, creating and operating the post office, building and maintaining post roads (intercity highways), regulating foreign and interstate trade and some activities associated with trade, and controlling immigration.

-A longstanding legal rule tells us that because the Constitution lists the federal government's powers, any power not on the list is denied.
+A long-standing legal rule tells us that because the Constitution lists the federal government's powers, any power not on the list is denied.

 Second: The Constitution specifically prohibits some federal activities.
 The prohibitions appear mostly, but not entirely, in the first eight amendments of the Bill of Rights.
-For example, the government is barred from discriminating among religions, restricting freedom of speech, infringing the right to keep and bear arms, or adopting those retroactive measures called ex post facto laws.
-We often refer to prohibitions on government action as creating or recognizing "rights."
-But why shouldn't it?
-Why didn't the Founders establish an omnipotent central authority?
+For example, the government is barred from discriminating among religions, restricting freedom of speech, infringing the right reinforces the rule that the only powers granted to the federal government are those the Constitution enumerates.